-Course Name Length Acid-Forming Materials: Fundamentals and Applications 4 days Acid-Forming Materials: Soils and Overburden 4 days ML Design Workshop: Dangerous Highwalls 4 days AML Design Workshop: Dangerous Openings 4 days AML Design Workshop: Fires 4 days AML Design Workshop: Landslides 4 days AML Design Workshop: Subsidence 4 days AML Drilling and Grouting 4 days AML Reclamation Projects 3 1/2 days Applied Engineering Principles 4 days Blasting and Inspection 3 days Advanced Blasting: Investigation and Analysis of Adverse Effects 3 1/2 days Bonding Workshop: Cost Estimation 3 days Coalield Communications: How to Get It Right!
-3 days Enforcement Procedures 3 days Enforcement Tools and Applications 2 days Erosion and Sediment Control 3 days Evidence Preparation and Testimony 3 days Excess Spoil Handling and Disposal in Steep-Slope Topography 2 1/2 days Expert Witness 3 days Forensic Hydrologic Investigation 3 1/2 days Geology and Geochemistry of Acid-Forming Materials 4 days Historical and Archaeological Resources 3 days Instructor Training Course 5 days Master Instructor Forum 2 1/2 days Mine Gas Safety and Investigation Course 2 days NEPA Procedures 3 days Passive Treatment: Theory and Application Workshop 3 1/2 days Permit Findings Workshop 2 days Permitting Hydrology 3 1/2 days Principles of Inspection 3 1/2 days Quantitative Hydrogeology 3 1/2 days Soils and Revegetation 4 days Subsidence 3 days Surface and Groundwater Hydrology 3 1/2 days SMCRA: Permitting and the Endangered Species Act: Implementation of the 1996 Biological Opinion 3 days SMCRA Principles and Field Procedures 8 1/2 days Underground Mining Technology 4 days Wetlands Awareness 2 1/2 days
+Course Name Length Acid-Forming Materials: Fundamentals and Applications 4 days Acid-Forming Materials: Soils and Overburden 4 days AML Design Workshop: Dangerous Highwalls 4 days AML Design Workshop: Dangerous Openings 4 days AML Design Workshop: Fires 4 days AML Design Workshop: Landslides 4 days AML Design Workshop: Subsidence 4 days AML Drilling and Grouting 4 days AML Reclamation Projects 3 1/2 days Applied Engineering Principles 4 days Blasting and Inspection 3 days Advanced Blasting: Investigation and Analysis of Adverse Effects 3 1/2 days Bonding Workshop: Cost Estimation 3 days Coalfield Communications: How to Get It Right!
+3 days Enforcement Procedures 3 days Enforcement Tools and Applications 2 days Erosion and Sediment Control 3 days Evidence Preparation and Testimony 3 days Excess Spoil Handling and Disposal in Steep-Slope Topography 2 1/2 days Expert Witness 3 days Forensic Hydrologic Investigation 3 1/2 days Geology and Geochemistry of Acid-Forming Materials 4 days Historical and Archaeological Resources 3 days Instructor Training Course 5 days Master Instructor Forum 2 1/2 days Mine Gas Safety and Investigation Course 2 days NEPA Procedures 3 days Passive Treatment: Theory and Application Workshop 3 1/2 days Permit Findings Workshop 2 days Permitting Hydrology 3 1/2 days Quantitative Hydrogeology 3 1/2 days Soils and Revegetation 4 days Subsidence 3 days Surface and Groundwater Hydrology 3 1/2 days SMCRA: Permitting and the Endangered Species Act: Implementation of the 1996 Biological Opinion 3 days SMCRA Principles of Inspections 4 days Underground Mining Technology 4 days Wetlands Awareness 2 1/2 days

 NTTP Training Schedule